ahrendsen/CLEED/README.md

     # But I haven't found out the proper syntax for this command.
     # so you're on your own for now.
-    #cmake -G <generator-name> --build build/ .
+    cmake -G <generator-name> -D CMAKE_RC_COMPILER=<compiler-name> -B build/ .

 Where <generator-name> is the target platform e.g. "Unix Makefiles" or "MinGW Makefiles".
+And <compiler-name> is "gcc" for me, but you might want something different.
+The above command successfully executes, but I only accomplished this after mangling a few other files, the modifications of which should be indicated in this commit.

 Once the project has been built successfully, there will be a new folder called build.
 You can then compile using the following commands.